EIG-Research/AI-unemployment/README.md

 This repository contains the data and code to generate estimates in "All Quiet on the AI Front" analysis [link], and the accompanying Agglomerations post [link].
 Accurate as of time of publication, [date of publication].
 Contact nathan@eig.org with any questions.

+To run, download the data from the accompanying dropbox links into the /data/1raw folder.
+Intermediate data will be stored in /data/2wrangled, and final charts will be stored in /data/3final.

 ----------

 ## Data